 Although later, tattoo became a symbol of fashion, toughness or showing love for someone, somewhere in the brain of Japanese people, unconsciously stayed this old custom about tattoo.
 In fact, many public swimming pools, baths and Onsen (温泉/natural spa) don´t allow customers with a tattoo.
 This is because other customers may think that he or she is a criminal or a part of Yakuza family and get scared.
 This place, in the photo, doesn´t even allow stickers or painted tattoos.

 I imagine if a man with a tattoo like this comes in to a public bath, it´s a little shocking or worry-some but I don´t know if they react the same even though the tattoo is obviously the fashion one.
 Anyway you can see what Japanese people think about tattoo.

 I have some friends who are into tattoo and a few of them especially like Japanese tattoos.
 One Brazilian girl had once showed me a beautiful peony flower tattooed on her thigh.
 It took her two days to complete and she still had fever from it.
 I just worried, knowing that they really like Japan, they might be disappointed when they arrive at Japan and get refused at the entrance of Onsen, for example.
 I understand that for them having Japanese tattoos is not only a fashion but also a proud and an honour to Japan.
 But I don´t know how Japanese people consider.
 I like to know Japanese people´s opinions.
 What do you say?

-If you are interested in seeing different tattoo design, check Meaning of tattoo designs.
+If you are interested in seeing different tattoo design, check Meaning of tattoo designs and Japanese tribal tattoo.